MC reinstatement vs new application

 When to choose a new application

 A new application becomes the right call (or the only option) for older revocations where reinstatement is no longer available.
-FMCSA generally accepts reinstatement applications within 12-24 months of revocation; beyond that window, the carrier may need to file a fresh URS application as a new applicant.
+FMCSA generally accepts reinstatement applications within 12-24 months of revocation; beyond that window, the carrier may need to file a fresh application through MOTUS as a new applicant.
 The new application gets a new MC and USDOT under either the same legal entity or a new corporate entity formed by the same principals.

 New applications also become preferable when the prior compliance history is so problematic that reinstatement would carry significant operational disadvantages - multiple revocation events, repeated safety-related causes, persistent SMS BASIC scoring issues.
 A clean new MC under a new corporate entity provides a fresh start that reinstatement of a heavily-flagged prior MC cannot.
 The trade-off is the new-entrant audit window.